CONFESSION TREE SANTA CRUZ DE LA SIERRA, BOLIVIA, 2011

 Eric Roelen and Jannie Hoveling (production)

-Lucie Pindat and Vera Tomberg (assistance)
+Lucie Pindat and Vera Tomberg (assistance on location)

-Synergy Ltda and municipality Santa Cruz (sponsoring)
+Synergy Ltda and municipality Santa Cruz de la Sierra (sponsoring)

 CONFESSION TREE (Confesionario del árbol)